lightscalar/pyro/README.md

 user.age        # 28
 ```

-Note that, although our dictionary used camelCase for attribute names, once
+*Nota Bene*: although our dictionary used camelCase for attribute names, once
 we've ingested the dictionary, everything is converted to snake_case.
 This
 anticipates the interfacing of this elegant python code to an ugly JavaScript
 front-end, where camelCase is *de rigueur*.